Free Career Aptitude and Career Assessment Tests

 Talent Assessment Tests

-Talent assessments are used to help an employer identify candidates that will be a good fit for jobs.
+Talent assessments are used to help an employer identify candidates who will be a good fit for jobs.
 Talent assessments help predict a new hire’s performance and retention.
 These tests assess your personality, work style, knowledge, and/or skills.

-These assessments are often given to job candidates either online or in the company store or office.
+These assessments often are given to job candidates either online or in the company store or office.
 Large companies like Walmart, Burger King, PetSmart, and others commonly use talent assessment tests.

 Talent assessments are only one of many different kinds of pre-employment tests that employers might give job candidates.
 Employers often use tests and other selection procedures to screen applicants for hire.
 Other types of tests that employers might give candidates include personality tests, cognitive tests, emotional intelligence tests, physical exams, drug tests, credit checks, and background checks.

-There are also tests for specific industries.
+There also are tests for specific industries.
 For example, restaurants often test job candidates to see what they know about the industry.
 The Myers-Briggs Type Indicator is the most common personality test given by employers to job candidates.